Caustics of finitely dense inertial particles: Caustics in two-dimensional flows

 \subsubsection{Behavior of caustics or \cs particles}

-In \fref{fig: Q-timeseries-2d} (a-c) we show that \cs particles of all densities undergo a particular history of the $Q$ field immediately before the caustics formation time $t_c$, experiencing a maximum in strain or minimum $Q$ at $t=t_m$, which is $5-8$ time units before $t_c$.
-Each particle's time-series has been shifted so that their $t_c$'s coincide.
-The dashed lines show the mean of the PDFs at each time, and its minimum is denoted by $\mean{Q}_{min}$. \fref{fig: Q-timeseries-2d}(g) shows $\mean{Q}_{min}$ against $\alpha$ for two Stokes numbers.
+{In \fref{fig: Q-timeseries-2d}, we shift the trajectories of each of the caustics particles by their caustics times $t_c$ to show a universal behavior leading upto caustics.
+As the probability density functions (PDFs) of Q in panels (a-c) show, each of the caustics particles experiences a maximum strain or minimum $Q = Q_m$ at time $t = t_m$.
+The black dashed lines show the mean of the Q-PDFs, $\mean{Q}$, with a minimum, $\mean{Q}_{min}$, occurring around $5 - 8$ Stokes times before caustics, denoted by $t = t_{min}$.
+Note that $\langle{Q})_{min}$ and $t_{min}$ are quantities averaged over caustics particle trajectories, while $Q_m$, $t_m$, and $t_c$ are different for different particles. }

+\fref{fig: Q-timeseries-2d}(g) shows $\mean{Q}_{min}$ against $\alpha$ for two Stokes numbers.
 Lower density particles have lower $\mean{Q}_{min}$, indicating that they need to go through regions of more intense strain than their denser counterparts to form caustics.
 This is also true in point-vortex flow, as seen in the figure, but how different this dependency is from $2$D turbulence is also highlighted.

 Figure \ref{fig: Q-timeseries-2d}(d-f) shows the PDF of $\delta \equiv \Tr(\mb{Z})$ for \cs particles.
-The $\delta$ of individual particles was shifted in time by $t_c$ before calculating the PDF. \fref {fig: Q-timeseries-2d}(h) shows $\mean{\delta}$, the mean of $\delta$, and the curves of different $\alpha$ practically overlap.
-Around $t=t_m$, $\delta$ undergoes an inflection point.
-Beyond this, the magnitude decreases sharply, resulting in caustics at finite time. \rc{The maximum strain at $t = t_m$ therefore triggers caustics at late times.
-This result, known for infinitely dense particles \cite{meibohm2023,batge2023,zhang2025}, also holds across density ratios, and } underlines the importance of large strain regions in triggering caustics.
+The $\delta$ of individual particles was shifted in time by $t_c$ before calculating the PDF.
+Figure \ref {fig: Q-timeseries-2d}(h) shows $\mean{\delta}$, the mean of $\delta$ {over different particle trajectories as a function of shifted time $t-t_c$}, and the curves of different $\alpha$ practically overlap.
+Around $t=t_{min}$, $\delta$ undergoes an inflection point.
+Beyond this, the magnitude decreases sharply, resulting in caustics at finite time. {Each particle experiences a maximum strain around $t = t_m$ that inevitably} triggers caustics at late times.
+This result, known for infinitely dense particles \cite{meibohm2023,batge2023,zhang2025}, also holds across density ratios, and underlines the importance of large strain regions in triggering caustics.
 An interesting final observation is that particles exit high-strain regions before $t_c$ and caustics are actually formed in moderate strain regions.
 Thus, there is a universal mechanism of caustics formation across all density ratios.